shaunchurch/betterweb-extension/Readme.md

 #### Note on dev command

 Only JS files will recompile on save.
-Images, styles, manifest.json changes will need to stop and start the dev command to copy assets.
+Images, styles.css, manifest.json changes will not take effect until the command is restarted and changed assets are copied to `./dist`.